 A point of interest is the Splitwise blog, where you’ll find answers to nagging questions such as “how much to charge your flatmate’s significant other.”
 Finally, there’s a little Easter egg to check out if you visit the Settings page in the app and click the very last word on the page.
 Spoiler: if you’re an iOS user, there may be kittens!

-I can definitely agree with the Settle Up tagline of “good accounting makes good friends,” but while it’s a solid choice, it wasn’t my favourite overall.
-Although the interface is more attractive than Splitwise, Settle Up has a few glitches, as reflected in some of its reviews, and there are costs (or ads) involved with using it.
+I can definitely agree with the Settle Up tagline of “good accounting makes good friends,” but while it’s a solid choice, it wasn’t my favorite overall.
+Although the interface is more attractive than Splitwise, Settle Up has a few glitches, and there are costs (or ads) involved with using it.

 If you’re an Android user, the basic version is ad-supported, and it costs $0.99/month (or $11/year) to lose the ads and add a few extra features.
 On iOS, there’s no free version, just a one-time payment of $1.99.

 It does offer a few extra features compared to Splitwise, however.
 For example, it’s possible to send an image of bills to any group members, and there are more breakdowns of where the money has been spent.
 Settle Up also offers a blog, the app can be used in all world currencies, and it works fully offline.

 So, if you try out Splitwise but aren’t convinced, Settle Up is a good second choice!